CliMA/CalibrateEDMF.jl/README.md

 # Installation

-To use the package, clone this repo
+To use the package, clone this repository

   >> git clone https://github.com/CliMA/CalibrateEDMF.jl.git